-- A. The proposed use will not significantly increase the fire hazard or significantly increase risks to fire suppression personnel. - B. The landowner for the use shall sign and record in the deed records for the County a forest Farm Management Easement document binding the landowner and landowner's successors in interest, prohibiting them from pursuing a claim for relief or cause of action alleging injury from farming or forest practices for which no action or claim is allowed under ORS 30.936 or 30.937. - C. Prohibited Uses Marijuana processing, wholesaling, retailing and all other uses not listed which are not determined to be similar uses as provided in Section 4.010 of this Ordinance.
+- A. The proposed use will not force a significant change in, or significantly increase the cost of, accepted farming or forest practices on agriculture or forest lands; - B. The proposed use will not significantly increase the fire hazard or significantly increase risks to fire suppression personnel. - C. The landowner for the use shall sign and record in the deed records for the County a Forest Farm Management Easement document binding the landowner and landowner's successors in interest, prohibiting them from pursuing a claim for relief or cause of action alleging injury from farming or forest practices for which no action or claim is allowed under ORS 30.936 or 30.937. - D. Prohibited Uses Marijuana processing, wholesaling, retailing and all other uses not listed which are not determined to be similar uses as provided in Section 4.010 of this Ordinance.